Trusted Breast Surgery in Fall River, Dartmouth, and Wareham

 Breast cancer surgery includes different procedures, such as:

-This involves the removal of an entire lump, and usually a rim of tissue around the lump, through surgery.
+A surgical biopsy involves removing an entire lump, and usually a rim of tissue around the lump, through surgery.
 The tissue then receives further testing.

-Several surgical treatments are now available for breast cancer that conserves breast tissue while effectively treating the cancer.
-For most women with early stage breast cancer, breast conservation surgery is as effective as mastectomy, with studies showing survival rates to be the same.
+Several surgical treatments are now available for breast cancer that conserves breast tissue while effectively treating cancer.
+For most women with early-stage breast cancer, breast conservation surgery is as effective as mastectomy, with studies showing survival rates to be the same.

 Simple or Total Mastectomy

-A mastectomy involves removal of the entire breast but does not remove underarm lymph nodes or muscle tissue from beneath the breast.
+A mastectomy involves removing the entire breast but does not remove underarm lymph nodes or muscle tissue from beneath the breast.

 Modified Radical Mastectomy

 This includes the removal of the entire breast and some of the underarm lymph nodes.
-Modified radical mastectomy is the most common type of surgery for women with breast cancer who have the entire breast removed.
+Modified radical mastectomy is the most common type of surgery for breast cancer women who have the entire breast removed.

-This is a type of mastectomy that involves the removal of all of the breast tissue without removing any of the skin, nipple or areola (the dark skin around the nipple).
+This is a mastectomy type that involves removing all of the breast tissue without removing any of the skin, nipple, or areola (the dark skin around the nipple).

 Cryoablation Procedure for Fibroadenoma

-The Southcoast Breast Center has received a three-year full accreditation by the National Accreditation Program for Breast Centers, which means that you can trust your breast surgery to our experienced surgeons at Southcoast Health.
+The Southcoast Breast Center has received the National Accreditation Program for Breast Centers, which means that you can trust your breast surgery to our experienced surgeons at Southcoast Health.

-Patients in Fall River, Dartmouth, New Bedford, Wareham, MA and parts of RI rely on Southcoast Health for advanced breast cancer surgery through Charlton Memorial Hospital, St. Luke’s Hospital, Tobey Hospital and Southcoast Surgery Center.
+Patients in Southcoast MA and RI rely on Southcoast Health for advanced breast cancer surgery through Charlton Memorial Hospital, St. Luke’s Hospital, Tobey Hospital, and Southcoast Surgery Center.